GeNIe: Generative Hard Negative Images Through Diffusion: Proposed Method: GeNIe

+Given a source image $X_S$ from category S = $ {<} \texttt{source category} {>}$, we are interested in generating a target image $X_r$ from category $T = {<} \texttt{target category} {>}$.
+In doing so, we intend to ensure the low-level visual features or background context of the source image are preserved, so that we generate samples that would serve as \emph{hard negatives} for the \emph{source} image.
+To this aim, we adopt a conditional latent diffusion model (such as Stable Diffusion, \citep{rombach2021highresolution}) conditioned on a text prompt of the following format ``A photo of a $T = {<} \texttt{target category} {>}$''.

-Given an image from a source category, we are interested in generating an image for a target category, while preserving low-level visual features or background context of the source image.
-Assume we have a conditional latent diffusion model that can denoise an input image guided by a text prompt, during the reverse process.
-With this in place, we pass a source image through the encoder and introduce noise to its latent embedding followed by denoising it while being conditioned on a text prompt.
-In such a construct, the proximity of the final decoded image to the source image or the text prompt depends on the amount of added noise and the number of reverse diffusion iterations.
-Hence, by controlling the amount of noise, we can generate images that blend characteristics of both the text prompt and the input image.
-If we do not provide much of visual details in the text prompt (e.g., desired background, etc.), we expect the final image to follow the details of the source image while reflecting the semantics of the text prompt.
-This capability offered by conditional latent diffusion models allows us to create novel challenging augmentations, and this sits at the core of the proposed approach.
+\textbf{Key Idea.} \genie{} in its basic form is a simple yet effective augmentation sample generator for improving a classifier $f_\theta(.)$ with the following two key aspects: (i) inspired by \citep{luzi2022boomerang,meng2021sdedit} instead of adding the full amount of noise $\sigma_{max}$ and going through all $N_{max}$ (being typically $50$) steps of denoising, we use less amount of noise ($r\sigma_{max}$, with $r \in (0,1)$) and consequently fewer number of denoising iterations ($\lfloor rN_{max}\rfloor$); (ii) we prompt the diffusion model with a $P$ mandating a target category $T$ different than the source $S$.
+Hence, we denote the conditional diffusion process as $X_r =$ \texttt{STDiff}$(X_S, P, r)$.
+In such a construct, the proximity of the final decoded image $X_r$ to the source image $X_S$ or the target category defined through the text prompt $P$ depends on $r$.
+Hence, by controlling the amount of noise, we can generate images that blend characteristics of both the text prompt $P$ and the source image $X_S$.
+If we do not provide much of visual details in the text prompt (e.g., desired background, etc.), we expect the decoded image $X_{r}$ to follow the details of $X_S$ while reflecting the semantics of the text prompt $P$.
+We argue, and demonstrate later, that the newly generated samples can serve as \emph{hard negative} examples for the source category $S$ since they share the low-level features of $X_S$ while representing the semantics of the target category, $T$.
+Notably, the source category $S$ can be randomly sampled or be carefully extracted from the confusion matrix of $f_\theta(.)$ based on real training data.
+The latter might result in even \emph{harder negative} samples being now cognizant of model confusions.
+Finally, we will append our initial dataset with the newly generated hard negative samples through \genie{} and (re)train the classifier model.